A scalable and robust vertex-star relaxation for high-order FEM: Introduction

 \section{Introduction}

-For problems with smooth solutions, high-order finite element methods have very good convergence properties, and in some cases they do not exhibit locking phenomena found in low-order methods.
-Moreover, due to data-locality and high arithmetic intensity, high-order methods are better suited to make efficient use of modern parallel hardware architectures.
+For problems with smooth solutions, high-order finite element methods offer very good convergence properties, and in some cases they do not exhibit locking phenomena found in low-order methods.
+Moreover, there exist optimal matrix-free algorithms for operator evaluation with high arithmetic intensity, arising from data locality, that make efficient use of modern parallel hardware architectures.
 Unfortunately, the conditioning of the stiffness matrix is severely affected by the polynomial degree of the approximation.
 In order to obtain practical iterative solvers, we require good preconditioners.

 Optimal solvers are often obtained from a multiplicative multigrid V-cycle where the smoother consists of a domain decomposition method, such as additive Schwarz with a particular space decomposition.
 The multigrid algorithm is then accelerated by a Krylov subspace method, such as preconditioned conjugate gradients (PCG).
 The choice of space decomposition in the relaxation is crucial for robustness with respect to the cell size $h$, the polynomial degree $p$, and parameters in the equation.